Summer Pre-College Art

 - Concept Studio (a continuation of session one)

-An exhibition of student work occurs during our family weekend celebration.
+An exhibition of student work occurs during the Pre-College Family Weekend celebration.
 Students, faculty and teaching assistants plan and hang the show together.

-Each Friday, you’ll participate in elective Workshops.
+Each Friday, students participate in elective workshops.
 These morning and afternoon sessions present introductions to a wide range of topics and skills.
-While attendance is required you won’t be evaluated on your performance in workshops—fostering an environment for experimentation, exploration, trial and error, and freedom.
-Workshop sign-ups occur during orientation weekend.
+While attendance is required, students aren't evaluated on their performance in workshops—fostering an atmosphere of experimentation, exploration, trial and error, and freedom.
+Students will be prompted to sign up for workshops once they've enrolled in the program.

-Some financial/merit-based scholarships will be available to select students who've been accepted into the program, completed the scholarship application, financial aid estimate and submit a digital portfolio by April 3, 2017.
-Students selected for a scholarship can only enroll in the resident full-time six week option.
+Some financial/merit-based scholarships will be available to select students who've been accepted into the program, completed the scholarship application, financial aid estimate and submit a digital portfolio by March 1, 2019.
+Students selected for a scholarship can enroll in the resident full-time six week or three week options.